vladon/porkbun-auction-parser/README.md

    - This will show highest bid domains first
 This significantly speeds up the scraping process while maintaining rate limiting per thread.

+### Progress Bar and Auto-Flush Features

+The scraper now includes enhanced user feedback and data safety features:

+- **Real-time Progress Bar**: Shows current scraping progress with percentage and ETA
+- **Auto-Flush to Disk**: Automatically saves data to disk at intervals to prevent data loss
+- **State Management**: Saves scraping state for resumption after interruption
+- **Configurable Intervals**: Progress updates and auto-flush intervals are configurable

+These features ensure:
+- Better visibility into scraping progress
+- Data safety with periodic disk writes
+- Ability to resume interrupted scraping sessions
+- Reduced risk of data loss from crashes or interruptions

 ## Output

 The scraper creates a CSV file named `porkbun_auctions.csv` with the following columns: